 How exactly does BHB move around?
 It’s transported out of the liver through a transporter known as the monocarboxylate transporter (MCT)—not to be confused with MCT oil (short for medium-chain triglyceride oil).

 In the brain, BHB uses the MCT transporter to cross the blood-brain barrier.

 Molecules of BHB also dissolve very easily in water and blood, making it super efficient at circulating through the body.
 This might be one reason why we have more BHB than AcAc.

 It may be an evolutionary advantage that our brains use BHB instead of its precursor, fatty acids.
-Using fatty acids for energy in the brain could lead to problems such as 1) causing a hypoxic (oxygen-poor) environment for neurons due to the greater amount of oxygen needed for the oxidation of fatty acids 2) oxidation of fatty acids increases production of the oxygen free radical superoxide, which can cause damage to the brain and 3) oxidation of fatty acids is a “slow” process meaning the brain wouldn’t have the energy it would need to make quick decisions that could dictate life or death.
+Using fatty acids for energy in the brain could lead to problems such as 1) causing a hypoxic (oxygen-poor) environment for neurons due to the greater amount of oxygen needed for the oxidation of fatty acids; 2) oxidation of fatty acids increases the production of the oxygen-free radical superoxide, which can cause damage to the brain; and 3) oxidation of fatty acids is a “slow” process, meaning the brain wouldn’t have the energy it would need to make quick decisions that could dictate life or death.

 This process is pretty intricate and fine-tuned.
-But it’s completely natural, something our bodies have evolved to do.
+But it’s completely natural and something our bodies have evolved to do.
 But besides “starvation,” how else can we increase BHB in our blood?